lyz-code/blue-book/docs/git.md

 ## Hotfixing

-Hotfix should be developed and fixed using one of the next cases, which has been defined by prefence order
+Hotfix should be developed and fixed using one of the next cases, which has been defined by preference order:

 ### Case 1

-In this case, we have pushed new code to "Master" branch since the last deploy on production and we want to deploy the new code with the fix code.
+In this case, we have pushed new code to "main" branch since the last deploy on production and we want to deploy the new code with the fix code.

 We have to follow the next steps:

 * Create a branch "Hotfix" from commit/tag of the last deploy
 * Fix the bug in "hotfix" branch
-* Merge the new branch to "Master"
+* Merge the new branch to "main"
-* Deploy master branch
+* Deploy main branch

 ### Case 2

-In this case, we have pushed new code to "Master" branch since the last deploy on production but we  don't want to deploy the new code with the fix code.
+In this case, we have pushed new code to "main" branch since the last deploy on production but we  don't want to deploy the new code with the fix code.

 We have to follow the next steps:

 * Create a branch "Hotfix" from commit/tag of the last deploy
 * Fix the bug in "hotfix" branch
-* Deploy master branch
+* Deploy main branch
-* Merge the new branch to "Master.
+* Merge the new branch to "main.

 ### Case 3

-In this case, we have pushed new code to "Master" branch since the last deploy on production but we don't want to deploy the new code with the fix code.
+In this case, we have pushed new code to "main" branch since the last deploy on production but we don't want to deploy the new code with the fix code.

 We have to follow the next steps:

 * Create a branch "Hotfix" from commit/tag of the last deploy
 * Fix the bug in "hotfix" branch
-* Deploy master branch
+* Deploy main branch
-* Merge the new branch to "Master.
+* Merge the new branch to "main.

 # Git housekeeping